 What is jackfruit?

-Artocarpus heterophyllus is the binomial/scientific name given to jackfruit, where it is typically grown in tropical climate regions.
+Artocarpus heterophyllus is the binomial/scientific name given to jackfruit, which it is typically grown in tropical climate regions.
 It is said to be native between the Western Ghats of southern India and the rainforests of Malaysia.

 Beautiful places I must add, and I’m sure that the people or animals there must really enjoy this exotic fruit.
-Jackfruit is a part of the Moraceae family just like its cousin/relative breadfruit, whereby it is a perennial plant.
+Jack fruit is a part of the Moraceae family just like its cousin/relative breadfruit, whereby it is a perennial plant.

 This evergreen and perennial tree are popularly grown in areas of Southeast Asia, Brazil, and Africa where it was originally cultivated until its widespread globally.